UniversalScientificTechnologies/UST_docs/RSMS/RSMS02.md

 ## Front-End and Digitizer

-The digitizer module [ADCoctoSPI01](https://www.mlab.cz/module/ADCoctoSPI01/) integrates eight-channel TI AFE5801 chip, providing variable gain amplifiers and 12-bit ADCs with LVDS output.
+The digitizer module [ADCoctoSPI01](https://www.mlab.cz/module/ADCoctoSPI01/) integrates an eight-channel TI AFE5801 chip, providing variable gain amplifiers and 12-bit ADCs with LVDS output.
 In RSMS02, three of these channels are used for the orthogonal loop antennas.
 The analog front-end features fine (0.125 dB) and coarse (1 dB) gain steps, ensuring accurate signal scaling over a wide dynamic range.
 Signal linearity and low noise make the system suitable for quantitative analysis of electromagnetic field intensity and waveform structure.

 To minimize interference, the antenna shields follow a star-ground topology, and the loop outputs are galvanically isolated from the chassis.
 Each channel maintains consistent phase characteristics for accurate vector reconstruction of lightning directionality.

 ## System Operation

 During operation, the station continuously monitors the incoming magnetic field signals.
-When the energy content within the configured time window exceeds the threshold, the event is stored locally and a trigger is propagated to auxiliary devices.
+When the energy content within the configured time window exceeds the threshold, the event is stored locally, and a trigger is propagated to auxiliary devices.
 Operators can monitor signal levels, trigger thresholds, and data capture via a web-based interface or command-line tools.
 Data files include binary waveform streams with sidecar metadata that describe timestamping, gain settings, and antenna configuration.

 For field deployment, the loop array can be mounted orthogonally on a lightweight frame attached to the roof of a measurement vehicle or on a fixed building.
 The electronics enclosure is weather-protected, and the system can be powered directly from the vehicle’s DC bus.